by John Vonhof

 It’s helpful to understand the different parts of what you may submit.
 Use this link to learn about query letters, book proposals, and the fiction and nonfiction components of each.

 If you are unsure how to write a query letter or book proposal, you are encouraged to check out any of the books available about proposals.
 My favorite book is Ryan G. Van Cleave’s The Weekend Book Proposal: How to Write a Winning Proposal in 48 Hours and Sell Your Book.
 It includes fiction and nonfiction proposal examples, a chapter on query letters, and lots of tips on the different components of a successful proposal.
-You can also Google query letters and book proposals to see examples.
+You can also search “query letters” and “book proposals” on the internet to see examples.